Interrailing guide for beginners 2021

 - Photocopy or scan your important documents (passport, rail tickets, plane tickets, insurance etc) and email them to yourself as back-up, or give an extra copy to a travel companion

-- Get yourself an ISIC card (International Student Identity Card) for extra discounts on hotels, hostels, events and sight-seeing across Europe.
+- Get yourself an ISIC card (International Student Identity Card) for extra student discounts on hotels, hostels, events and sight-seeing across Europe.
 You can now get a year’s free ISIC with the TOTUM/NUS Extra card, too

 - With Google Translate on your phone you can photograph any signs you don’t understand and the app will tell you what they mean.
 Plus, type in your phrase and it will actually speak it in the language for you!